puppetmaster886/react-recluting-exesice/README.md

 - **Compiled Application:** The application compiles properly (using Next.js build), generating production-ready code in the `.next` directory.
 - **Compilable Source Code:** All source code is written in TypeScript and is fully compilable.

+## Responsive Design

+The requirement request to display a lost of columns in the data grid, but the design is responsive and the columns are hidden on smaller screens.
+A better approach would be changing the columns to a more mobile-friendly layout like accordion or tabs.

 ## Live Demo

 A live demo of the application is available at [https://react-recluting-exesice.vercel.app/](https://react-recluting-exesice.vercel.app/).